Theroc5678/How-do-HPI-trends-compare-between-Austin-Dallas-and-Houston-/README.md

 # Texas Housing Price Trend Analysis

 This project Analyzes the Housing Price Index (HPI) trends for various Texas metropolitan areas, while primarily focusing on Houston, Austin, and Dallas.
-The goal is to understand how prices have changed over time, compare growth rate of metros, investigate causes and highlight which metro has the most investment stability.
+The goal is to understand how prices have changed over time, compare growth rate of metros, investigate causes, and highlight which metro has the most investment stability.

 ## Project Contents